lonycell/grafana.v7/docs/sources/features/datasources/azuremonitor.md

 ### Azure Log Analytics macros

-To make writing queries easier there are several Grafana macros that can be used in the where clause of a query:
+To make writing queries easier there are several ThingSPIN macros that can be used in the where clause of a query:

 - `$__timeFilter()` - Expands to
   `TimeGenerated ≥ datetime(2018-06-05T18:09:58.907Z) and`
-  `TimeGenerated ≤ datetime(2018-06-05T20:09:58.907Z)` where the from and to datetimes are from the Grafana time picker.
+  `TimeGenerated ≤ datetime(2018-06-05T20:09:58.907Z)` where the from and to datetimes are from the ThingSPIN time picker.

 - `$__timeFilter(datetimeColumn)` - Expands to
   `datetimeColumn ≥ datetime(2018-06-05T18:09:58.907Z) and`
-  `datetimeColumn ≤ datetime(2018-06-05T20:09:58.907Z)` where the from and to datetimes are from the Grafana time picker.
+  `datetimeColumn ≤ datetime(2018-06-05T20:09:58.907Z)` where the from and to datetimes are from the ThingSPIN time picker.

-- `$__timeFrom()` - Returns the From datetime from the Grafana picker.
+- `$__timeFrom()` - Returns the From datetime from the ThingSPIN picker.
 Example: `datetime(2018-06-05T18:09:58.907Z)`.

-- `$__timeTo()` - Returns the From datetime from the Grafana picker.
+- `$__timeTo()` - Returns the From datetime from the ThingSPIN picker.
 Example: `datetime(2018-06-05T20:09:58.907Z)`.

 - `$__escapeMulti($myVar)` - is to be used with multi-value template variables that contain illegal characters.
 If `$myVar` has the following two values as a string `'\\grafana-vm\Network(eth0)\Total','\\hello!'`, then it expands to: `@'\\grafana-vm\Network(eth0)\Total', @'\\hello!'`.
 If using single value variables there is no need for this macro, simply escape the variable inline instead - `@'\$myVar'`.